Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 I don't understand the point of that.

-Even though he only had one eye, he was still able to tell a guy to change it.
+he was still able to tell a guy to change.

 Yeah, from a distance.